diegzumillo/diegofloorgames-showcase/index.md

 ![Image](https://imgur.com/PtXbgeL.gif)

-#A ray marcher renderer
+# A ray marcher renderer

 Although this is running in the Godot game engine, the renderer itself is coded from scratch inside a fragment shader.
 The goal of this project is to eventually make a flight simulator in a scifi setting; then the Godot engine will start becoming more relevant in this project, as I add functionalities unrelated to the renderer.
-For now it is just a renderer with basic features: full planet scale terrain, pre-defined number of dynamic lights with smooth shadows, a number of basic SDF (signed distance function) to combine into complex objects, including fractals, basic material with specular, color and displacement.
+For now it is just a renderer with basic features: full planet scale terrain, pre-defined number of dynamic lights with smooth shadows, a number of basic SDF (signed distance function) to combine into complex objects, including fractals, basic material with specular, color, texture, and displacement.

 ![Image](https://imgur.com/IgW0V8h.png)